Updated: Aug 11, 2020

 Although I caution against using your destination wedding as a barometer for a personal relationship.
 There are plenty of reasons people just can't commit to a destination wedding.

 A wedding group is a group.
 There are perks

-With many purchases, a bulk order can mean more favourable terms or sometimes even affect the price.
+With many purchases, a bulk order can mean more favorable terms or sometimes even affect the price.

 What is the tour conductor credit?

-Someone has to take action to coordinate all these travellers.
+Someone has to take action to coordinate all these travelers.
 Often there is some reward available for the effort.